pyf98/Traffic-Accident-Detection/README.md

 \#video clips | 5,700 | 801 | 1,657
 \#frames | 208,649 | 29,997 | 58,778

+Dataset classes are defined in `data.py`.

 ## Models

+Models are defined in `networks.py`.

 ### Spatial-Temporal Stream